Ashnan: Ezina-Kusu

-The compound theonym Ezina-Kusu, which combines the names of Ezina and Kusu, a purification goddess, is well attested.
-The Akkadian form Ashnan-Kusu is also used in scholarship.
-It already appears in sources from the Early Dynastic period.
-In most texts, it seemingly designates a deity analogous to Ezina, for example an inscription on one of the Gudea cylinders states that "Ezina-Kusu, the pure stalk, will raise its head high in the furrows in Gu-edina," while The Debate between Sheep and Grain uses the double name interchangeably with that of the grain goddess.
+The compound theonym Ezina-Kusu, which combines the names of Ezina and Kusu, a goddess associated with ritual purification, is well attested.
+The Akkadian form Ashnan-Kusu is also known.
+The compound name already appears in sources from the Early Dynastic period.
+In most texts, it seemingly designates a deity analogous to Ezina, for example the hymnic composition preserved on the Gudea Cylinders states that "Ezina-Kusu, the pure stalk, will raise its head high in the furrows in Gu-edina", while The Debate between Sheep and Grain uses the double name interchangeably with that of the grain goddess.
 Frank Simons has suggested that Kusu was not a distinct goddess at first, but rather an epithet, and only developed into a separate figure at a later date.
-However, it has also been argued that Kusu treated as an epithet was not related to the purification goddess, and should be understood as a generic appellation, "goddess filled with purity."
+However, it has also been argued that Kusu treated as an epithet was not related to the purification goddess, and should be understood as a generic appellation, "goddess filled with purity".
 Ezina-Kusu is also attested as an epithet referring to Nisaba and Aruru in their respective vegetation-related roles.